learn-chef/customers-web-app-aspnet/README.md

 # manage-a-web-app-windows
-Cookbook and application code for the Learn Chef tutorial
+Cookbook and application code for the [Learn to manage a basic Windows Server web application](https://learn.chef.io/manage-a-web-app/windows/) tutorial on Learn Chef.